kendsdavs/relief-student/README.md

   In Terminal, you should notice the following message:

   > You need to create a database and return database info.
 Get Crackin'.
 See [https://pouchdb.com/api.html](https://pouchdb.com/api.html)

+  If you see this message, congratulations!
+Now, get crackin'!